Nick Raskulinecz: Biography

 In 2010, Raskulinecz moved to Nashville with his family, wanting to go back to Tennessee – from which his wife also hails – and raise his family there.
 At first he worked at Blackbird Studios, where he produced Stone Sour's Audio Secrecy, his second with the band (following Come What(ever) May).
 Also released that year was Deftones' Diamond Eyes, which Raskulinecz recorded back in California.

 Raskulinecz has also worked on Evanescence's third studio album, the self-titled Evanescence, which was released on October 11, 2011.
 Raskulinecz is currently in the band Epic Ditch with former Superdrag frontman John Davis.
 In February 2012, Epic Ditch released their vinyl debut "36-Hour" on Velocity of Sound Records in which Nick played bass and also produced the album.

 Some of Raskulinecz' latest works include Big Wreck's first album in ten years, Albatross, the seventh studio album by Deftones Koi No Yokan, and second album by Swedish occult rock band Ghost, Infestissumam.

 Rock Falcon Studios, Raskulinecz's own recording facility in Franklin, was founded in 2013.
 The first album done there was The Hold Steady's Teeth Dreams, released in 2014.
 Also done at Rock Falcon and released that year were Mastodon's Once More 'Round the Sun, and Adelitas Way's third album Stuck.
 He subsequently co-produced the Bush album Man on the Run.
 Raskulinecz recorded the first sessions of Sleeping with Sirens' Madness, but the band ended discarding the results aside from two bonus tracks.

 In 2015, Raskulinecz produced the cello rock band Apocalyptica's album Shadowmaker, released on April 17, 2015.
 That same year he produced The Killer Instinct by the Black Star Riders, and this led to Raskulinecz producing a solo EP for guitarist Damon Johnson, Echo.
 In 2016, he produced Korn's 12th album The Serenity of Suffering, and 13th album The Nothing in 2019.
+In the 2020s he has continued to produce for Deftones, Evanescence, and others.